partiallyordered/postman-migration/Proposal.md

 None of these shortcomings exist in Jest.

 ### Summary
-- Mojaloop has outgrown Postman
+- Mojaloop has outgrown Postman.
+This will become increasingly problematic as the number of contributors and the size of the test collections grow.
     - Collaboration on Postman tests will become impossible as the number of contributors grows.
         Test developers will need to make changes and race to merge them before that is rendered impossible by further development of the collection.
 This is because of the difficulty of